DanielRuf/archive-plugin/README.md

 ## Disclaimer

-This plugin works for me in a few small tests cases without any issues.
+This plugin works for me in a few small test cases without any issues.
 As there is no feedback from other users and so it is not widely battle-tested it is wise to test the functionality and create a backup before using it.

 ## Screenshots